MeSa13/option_pricer/README.md

-# option_pricer
+#  option pricer
-pricing different kind of options through a variety of methods using python.
+pricing different type of options by analytical, binomial, Monte Carlo and PDE methods.

-At the moment, the option pricer is restricted to European/American call/put options.
-I use three different methods for pricing:
+At the moment, this code includes pricing of call/put european, american and asian options.

-1- analytic evaluation through Black-Scholes-Merton formula.
-This is mainly to judge the accuracy of the other methods, and is only viable for Eu options.
-2- Monte Carlo method.
-This does not work for American options.
-3- Binomial tree for both American and European options.
+Features so far
+* Asset:
+  Simulation of geometric Brownian movement of the asset price
+* European:
+  Analytic, binomial, Monte Carlo and PDE pricing Implied volatility calculation
+* American:
+  Binomial pricing
+* Asian:
+  Monte Carlo pricing
+  Effective volatility of an asian option